Dharan Clock Tower

-The Tower is designed after the Clock Tower in Hong Kong.
+The tower is designed after the Clock Tower in Hong Kong.
 It is 76.5 feet tall and has five stories.
-On the top, there is an observation platform.
-The platform around the tower is made so that almost 50 people can view the city at the same time.
+On the top is an observation platform, from which about 50 people can view the city at the same time.
 A memorial has also been constructed in the periphery of the tower, in memory of the victims of the 1988 Nepal earthquake.